roualdes/bridgestan/paper/paper.md

-this call, making it easy for algorithm developers to leverage existing Stan models in their evaluation, e.g., the dozens of diverse models with reference posteriors in [`posteriordb`](https://github.com/stan-dev/posteriordb) [@Magnusson_posteriordb_a_set_2022].
+this call, making it easy for algorithm developers to leverage existing Stan models in their evaluation, e.g., the dozens of diverse models with reference posteriors in [`posteriordb`](https://github.com/stan-dev/posteriordb) [@Magnusson:2022].

-`BridgeStan` though offers a unique combination of numerical efficiency, coupled with direct access to the probabilistic programming language Stan. `BridgeStan` is an interface, written in C-compatible C++, between a Stan program and any higher level language which exposes a C foreign function interface.
-Since Julia, Python, and R all have C foreign function interfaces, `BridgeStan` offers efficient, in-memory computations of the log joint density function of a Stan model, itself implemented using highly templated C++ from the Stan math library, from within the host language.
+`BridgeStan` offers a unique combination of numerical efficiency, coupled with direct access to the probabilistic programming language Stan. `BridgeStan` is an interface, written in C-compatible C++, between a Stan program and any higher level language which exposes a C foreign function interface.
+Since Julia, Python, and R all have C foreign function interfaces, `BridgeStan` offers efficient, in-memory, from memory allocated within the host language, computations of the log joint density function of a Stan model, itself implemented using highly templated C++ from the Stan math library.
 Using a memory-compatible C interface makes this possible even if the host language (e.g., R) was compiled with a different compiler, something no prior interface which exposed Stan's log density calculations could allow.

-Existing tools with similar functionalities include `JAX` [@Bradbury:2018] and the `Turing.jl`/`JuliaAD` ecosystem [@ge2018t].
-`BridgeStan` differs from these tools by providing access to the existing, well-known DSL for modeling and highly efficient CPU computation of the Stan ecosystem.
-The Stan community by and large uses CPU hardware and since Stan has been tuned for CPU performance, `BridgeStan` is more efficient than its competitors in implementing differentiable log densities on CPU [@Carpenter:2015; @radul2020automatically; @tarek2020dynamicppl].
+Existing tools with similar functionalities include `JAX` [@Bradbury:2018] and `Turing.jl` via the `JuliaAD` ecosystem [@Ge:2018].  `BridgeStan` differs from these tools by providing access to the existing, well-known DSL for modeling and highly efficient CPU computation of the Stan ecosystem.
+The Stan community by and large uses CPU hardware, and since Stan has been tuned for CPU performance, `BridgeStan` is more efficient than its competitors in implementing differentiable log densities on CPUs [@Carpenter:2015; @Radul:2020;
+@Tarek:2020].
 Like the immutable Stan models they interface, `BridgeStan` functions are thread safe for parallel applications.
 They also admit all of the internal parallelization of Stan models, such as internal parallel map functions and GPU-enabled matrix operations.

 `BridgeStan` enables memory allocated in the host language (Julia, Python, or R), to be reused within Stan; though any language with a C